|

 pPopUpMenu->TrackPopupMenu method shows your menu on the screen, so pPopUpMenu->RemoveMenu and pPopUpMenu->EnableMenuItem calls are just called after the popup menu has been closed.
 You should put pPopUpMenu->TrackPopupMenu line at the very end of this code snippet.

-2. add the following method for your class:
+ON_UPDATE_COMMAND_UI(ID_YOUR_COMMAND_TO_DISABLE, OnUpdateYourCommand) 2. add the following method for your class: 2.a) in .h: